+S703 Chorus

+Grades 9, 10, 11, 12

+.5 Credit

+704 Chorus Full Year

+Grades 9, 10, 11, 12

+1 Credit

-S703 Chorus Grades 9, 10, 11, 12 .5 Credit 704 Chorus Full Year Grades 9, 10, 11, 12 1 Credit Students in Chorus will engage in vocal development exercises, musical literacy instruction, and preparation of multi-part choral selections for performance.
-They will learn m nelodies and harmonies in songs to perform at an end-of-semester concert, as well as several masses and occasional special events songs to perform at an end-of-semester concert, as well as several masses and occasional special events.
+Students in Chorus will engage in vocal development exercises, musical literacy instruction, and preparation of multi-part choral selections for performance.
+They will learn melodies and harmonies in songs to perform at an end-of-semester concert, as well as several masses and occasional special events.
 Musical selections will reflect a wide range of cultures, time periods and styles, to help students connect and grow as caring global citizens.
 Students are encouraged to sign up for the full year course.

-Birro minoadetory Dana 010005, 10, 11, 12 .5 Credit 798 Introductory Band Full Year 1 Credit This course serves as an introductory an instrument.
-Students are given indi e 1 as practice time during class.
-They are the practice time during the class peri- 1 music from standard notation and cho • • • routine practice, they should advance · · following a semester of study.
-Each s • small group at the end-of-semester co U periods and styles, to help students co nnect and grow as caring global citizens.
+S778 Introductory BandGrades 9, 10, 11, 12.5 Credit798 Introductory Band Full YearGrades 9, 10, 11, 121 Credit

+This course serves as an introductory instrumental course for students with little or no experience playing an instrument.
+Students are given individual or small group instruction on their chosen instrument, as well as practice time during class.
+They are required to practice the skills they are learning daily, in addition to the practice time during the class period.
+They will learn sequentially the skills to read and perform music from standard notation and chord symbols.
+With this individual instruction every class period, and routine practice, they should advance quickly, and potentially be prepared to participate in the band following a semester of study.
+Each student will prepare music to perform individually and/or with a small group at the end-of-semester concert.
+Musical selections will reflect a wide range of cultures, time periods and styles, to help students connect and grow as caring global citizens.
 Students are encouraged to sign up for the full year course.

+S779 Band/Orchestra

+Grades 9, 10, 11, 12

+.5 Credit

+799 Band/Orchestra Full Year

+Grades 9, 10, 11, 12

+1 Credit

-S779 Band/Orchestra Grades 9, 10, 11, 12 .5 Credit 799 Band/Orchestra Full Year 1 Credit Band/Orchestra offers students who a a musical instrument the opportunity to progress individually while learnin g the skills to play with a varied group of instruments.
-Instruction will be aimed at establishing musical literacy, improving upon individ lual and ensemble performance skills, and preparing selections of mus sic to perform at an end-of-seme ster concert.
-Each student is expected to be applying what is learned ed in class, practicing on their ov wn at least five times per week, and learning their instrumental parts for p e time periods and styles, to help studer 0 00 lobal citizens.
-Students are encouraged to sign up for the full year r course.
-S775 Guitar Ensemble Grades 9, 10, 11, 12 .5 Credit 5775 Guital Elisemole 010000 , $10, 11, 12$ .5 Cituli
+Band/Orchestra offers students who already have experience playing a musical instrument the opportunity to progress individually while learning the skills to play with a varied group of instruments.
+Instruction will be aimed at establishing musical literacy, improving upon individual and ensemble performance skills, and preparing selections of music to perform at an end-of-semester concert.
+Each student is expected to be applying what is learned in class, practicing on their own at least five times per week, and learning their instrumental parts for performance.
+Musical selections will reflect a wide range of cultures, time periods and styles, to help students connect and grow as caring global citizens.
+Students are encouraged to sign up for the full year course.

-S778 Introductory Band

-795 Guitar Ensemble Full Year Grades 9, 10, 11, 12 1 Credit This course is open to students who play guitar, or would like to begin learning guitar.
+S775 Guitar Ensemble 795 Guitar Ensemble Full YearGrades 9, 10, 11, 12.5 CreditGrades 9, 10, 11, 121 Credit

+This course is open to students who play guitar, or would like to begin learning guitar.
 Students will receive weekly small group instruction at their current level, individual practice time, and will prepare and rehearse music with the group, to perform at the end of semester concert.
 Musical selections will reflect a wide range of cultures, time periods and styles, to help students connect and grow as caring global citizens.
 Students are encouraged to sign up for the full year course.